Nordest27/EDAgame/README.md

 The code doesn't work by itself but I think its interesting even without the board and game code.

-There are also the training files and another AI that doesn't use neural nets but got me pretty far anyway.
+There are also the training files (ONN files) and another AI that doesn't use neural nets but got me pretty far anyway (NordBfPr).